On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Introduction

 \begin{definition} A uniformly most powerful Bayesian test for evidence threshold $\gamma>0$ in favor of the alternative hypothesis $H_1$ against a fixed null hypothesis $H_0$, denoted by UMPBT($\gamma$), is a Bayesian hypothesis test in which the Bayes factor for the test satisfies the following inequality for any $\theta_t \in \Theta$ and for all alternative hypotheses $H_2: \theta \sim \pi_2(\theta)$:

 \end{definition}

-The alternative hypothesis $H_1$ in (\ref{c5:umpbtdef}) thus maximizes the probability that the Bayes factor is greater than a fixed evidence threshold, $\gamma$, among all possible alternatives and for all possible values of the data-generating parameter $\btt$.
+The alternative hypothesis $H_1$ in (\ref{c5:umpbtdef}) thus maximizes the probability that the Bayes factor is greater than a fixed evidence threshold, $\gamma$, among all possible prior densities that define alternatives hypotheses on the parameter space $\Theta$ and for all possible values of the data-generating parameter $\btt$ in $\Theta$.

-For the case of testing simple null hypotheses $H_0:\theta=\theta_0$, and under the further assumption that tests are one-sided (i.e., $\Theta = \{\theta: \theta>\theta_0 \}$ or $\Theta = \{\theta: \theta<\theta_0 \}$), UMPBTs for one parameter exponential families were derived in \citet{umpbt}.
+For the case of testing simple null hypotheses $H_0:\theta=\theta_0$, and under the further assumption that tests are one-sided (i.e., $\Theta = \{\theta: \theta>\theta_0 \}$ or $\Theta = \{\theta: \theta<\theta_0 \}$), UMPBT's for one parameter exponential families were derived in \citet{umpbt}.
 These tests included tests of binomial proportions, tests of normal means with known variance, tests for normal variances when the mean is known, and tests that the non-centrality parameter of $\chi_1^2$ distribution is equal to zero \citep{pnas, umpbt}.
-UMPBTs were extended in \citet{goddard} by restricting the class of alternative hypotheses over which the maximization in (\ref{c5:umpbtdef}) is performed.
+UMPBT's were extended in \citet{goddard} by restricting the class of alternative hypotheses over which the maximization in (\ref{c5:umpbtdef}) is performed.